Installation¶

 claude --plugin-dir ~/agent-flow

-Method 2: Project-Local Installation¶
+Method 2: Git Clone¶

 For project-specific usage, add Agent Flow as a subdirectory: